akshara2207/BCA/README.md

 •	To Connect Git And GitHub
 In Git
-$git config --golbal user.name "name of your github account"
+$git config --global user.name "name of your github account"
-$git config --golbal user.email "email of your github account"
+$git config --global user.email "email of your github account"

 •	To connect git with github
 Get SSH Key